Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

               }
             }
             ```

           </details>

 1. When using Hub Networking with Fortigate Firewall (NVA)

     1. Create subdirectory: `hub-nva` (i.e. `./config/networking/CanadaESLZ-main/hub-nva`)
-    1. Create JSON parameters file with name `hub-network.parameters.json` (any name can be used) in directory created on step 1 (i.e. `./config/networking/CanadaESLZ-main/hub-nva/hub-network.parameters.json`).
+    1. Create JSON parameters file with name `hub-network.parameters.json` (any name can be used) in the directory (i.e. `./config/networking/CanadaESLZ-main/hub-nva/hub-network.parameters.json`).
     1. Define deployment parameters based on example below.

         * Set valid contact information for the Azure Service Health Alerts: email and phone number.